SEO ROI: Can it always be measured?

 Measure and improve SEO ROI

 If you want to get ROI from SEO, you need an experienced SEO professional with enough experience to know where to invest beyond the directly measurable activities.
 That's the key if you want your brand to rank for competitive keywords that aren't necessarily related to your content.
-Entail offers the expertise and tools you need to navigate these complexities and optimize your SEO strategy to get the best possible ROI.
+Entail offers the expertise and SEO ROI tool you need to navigate these complexities and optimize your SEO strategy to get the best possible return.